HolismHolding/Infra/setup/development_environment.md

 # This is an example of the development environment setup.
-This document is valid only for a company or a holding.
-This document is not for EVERYONE.
+This document is valid only for a company or a holding. **This document is not for EVERYONE**.

 - OS
     - Ubuntu